 Everyone has different financial circumstances and goals.
 It is important that you fully understand all the annuity options available to you before completing your retirement application.
-For more information, refer to the following brochures, available online at etf.wi.gov or from ETF:
+For more information, see the following brochures, available online at etf.wi.gov or from ETF:

-- WRS Guide to Retirement (ET-4133) - Choosing an Annuity Option (ET-4117) - Applying for Your Retirement Benefit (ET-4106) - Calculating Your Retirement Benefits (ET-4107)
+- WRS Guide to Retirement (ET-4133)

+- Choosing an Annuity Option (ET-4117)

+- Calculating Your Retirement Benefits (ET-4107)

 A WRS Retirement Benefits Calculator is available at etf.wi.gov/calculator.htm.
-You may also view videos and live webinars about getting ready for retirement, available in the Member Education section of the ETF website.
+You may also view videos and live webinars about getting-ready-for-retirement, available in the Member Education section of the ETF website